brisbanemakerspace/bms-wiki/policies/fees.md

 * Must be currently studying full time or hold a concession card

 ## Late / No Show Fee
 Unfortunately due to repeated no shows and members being significantly late to booked appointments, we've had to implement a late fee.
 This late fee applies to all members, or people who've applied for membership.
+This policy applies to all bookings made for time with a BMS staff member and does not include tool bookings (like for using the laser cutter).

-If you:
+**If you:**
 * do not show up for a booked appointment
 * are more than 10 minutes late to a booked appointment
 * give less than 12 hours notice to cancel a booked appointment

-We reserve the right to charge your payment method on file a no show fee.
-This fee differs depending on your membership plan:
+We will charge your payment method on file a no show fee.
+This fee depends on your membership plan:

 Maker Lite: **$20**
 Maker Plus: **$25**